ABoehlen/b2w/README.md

 ## System requirements
 The program can be built and run on all UNIX-like systems and it also runs on Android (using the Cxxdroid app).
 You can also build it on Windows, using Code::Blocks.

+b2w uses the library "dirent.h" to access directories, which is a POSIX extension and as such not typically found on Windows. \[3\] Consequently, some compilers (e.g. tcc) do not work on Windows.

 ## Installation
 Download the repository into your desired directory.
 To build the binary use the enclosed shell script, if possible: